Research and reports

 The fees you pay will depend on the services you choose, and you may pay them as a flat fee or as a percentage of your rent.
 If you're thinking of using a letting agent, our how to choose a letting agent guide is a great place to start.

 So, how much are estate agent fees for landlords?
-For a let-only service, letting agents tend to charge landlords around three or four weeks’ rent, while full property management fees may be around 10 to 20 per cent of monthly rent.
+For a let-only service, letting agents tend to charge a one-off fee (equivalent to around four week's rent), while full property management fees may be equivalent to 12 to 20 per cent of monthly rent.
 Letting agent fees in London are often higher.
 On top of this, you may have to pay a setup or administration fee.

-To begin with, you should remember that there are different levels of service that you might require from a letting agent.
-The first (most basic) level simply involves finding tenants and completing the referencing process, along with collecting a deposit and drawing up the tenancy agreement.
-The agent may also arrange the inventory in these cases.
+Finding tenants (let only): the most basic level simply involves finding tenants and completing the referencing process, along with collecting a deposit and drawing up the tenancy agreement.
+The agent may also arrange the inventory.

-Finally, you might opt for a full management option.
-Here, as well as the services listed above, the agent will take care of maintenance and repairs, and will act as the point of contact for your tenants.
+Full management: as well as the services listed above, with full management the agent will take care of maintenance and repairs, and will act as the point of contact for your tenants.

-Clearly, the amount you pay will depend on the level of service you're getting, but this is a rough guide to the letting agent fees paid by landlords:
+Clearly, the amount you pay will depend on the level of service you're getting, but this is a rough guide to the estate agent letting fees for landlords:

 The Tenant Fees Act 2019 came into force on 1 June 2019.
-It means that most fees for tenants are now banned, including those applied to assured shorthold tenanancies, student housing and lodger agreements.
+This means that most fees for tenants are now banned, including those applied to assured shorthold tenancies, student housing and lodger agreements.

-For example, if you simply don’t have the time to take on the management side, you might need to contract with an agent to ensure that maintenance tasks are completed.
-However, if you just need someone to look for tenants, you might well be able to do this yourself.
+For example, if you simply don’t have the time to take on the management side, you might need to work with an agent to keep up with general maintenance.
+However, if you just need someone to help you find tenants, you might well be able to do this yourself.

 Do you think letting agents are necessary for landlords?
 Let us know in the comments.